needle-tools/needle-engine-support/documentation/getting-started.md

 ## Generate a web project and add content

-Needle Engine is a web-based runtime, and so there's always two projects: your Unity project and a web project that contains regular HTML and CSS.
+Needle Engine is a web-based runtime, and so there's always two projects: your Unity project and a web project that contains regular HTML, Jaascript, Typescript and CSS.
 Needle Exporter brings these together into a fast, iterative workflow.
 Usually, one Unity Scene with `ExportInfo` has one web project, so we're going to generate one now.

 1. **Generate your web project**
   On the `ExportInfo` component, click ``Generate Project``.
   Wait a moment for the installation to finish — you can see a progress indicator in the bottom right corner of the editor.

-1. **View your project in a browser**
+2. **View your project in a browser**
   After a few seconds of installation, your project should automatically run and a new browser window opens.

 ::: tip Note